Breastfeeding has many benefits, for both you and your baby. Learn about the types of support that may be available to you.

 Breastfeeding benefits your newborn in so many ways.
 Studies show it can reduce the chance of sudden infant death syndrome (SIDS), respiratory diseases, childhood leukemia, asthma, ear infections, childhood obesity and type 2 diabetes.
 What’s more, breastfeeding may lower your risk of developing certain types of breast and ovarian cancers.

 The American Academy of Pediatrics (AAP) recommends breastfeeding as the baby’s exclusive nutrition source for around the first six months.
 The AAP also recommends continued breastfeeding until the baby is at least one year old.

 Lactation counseling: You may be eligible under your UnitedHealthcare health benefit plan to get breastfeeding counseling, as well as breast pump equipment and supplies, at no cost to you.
 Contact your OB/GYN, pediatrician or primary care physician for more information on lactation counseling.
 For more information on breastfeeding supplies and support, go to Beyond Delivery at the More Resources page.

 What type of breast pump could I get?

 Often, benefit plans will provide a personal double-electric pump at no cost to you.
 A personal double-electric breast pump is portable and allows you to pump both breasts at once, cutting pumping time in half.

 When can I get a breast pump?

 Qualified benefit plan members may obtain a breast pump within 30 days of their estimated delivery date.

 How do I get a breast pump?

-To get a breast pump, simply call the phone number on your benefit plan ID card.
 Below are the names of contracted breast pump suppliers or network health care providers you may contact.
 You do not need a prescription to get a breast pump.